 Goatskin is a type of leather that many may be familiar with by name but not so much in detail.
-Known to be one of the most resilient leathers, based on softness, strength and lightweight qualities, goatskin is used in making gloves, shoes, bags, apparel and outerwear as well as wallets, accessories and rugs to name a few.
+Known to be one of the most resilient leathers, based on softness, strength, and lightweight qualities, goatskin is used in making gloves, shoes, bags, apparel, and outerwear, as well as wallets, accessories, and rugs, to name a few.

-Looks, Feels and More on Goat Leather
+Looks, Feels, and More on Goat Leather

-Based on appearance, goatskin has a tight grainy texture, resembling ridges that is distinctive to this type of leather.
-The natural properties of goatskin enables it to not only be soft and supple but also water-resistant.
+Based on appearance, goatskin has a tight grainy texture, resembling ridges that are distinctive to this type of leather.
+The natural properties of goatskin enable it to be not only soft and supple but also water-resistant.

 With the different types of leather available, it is only natural for people to be a bit confused as to which type of leather is a better option.
 This is especially true when the comparison is made with goatskin leather.
 For further clarity, we’ve paired up goatskin with some of the most commonly used leathers to see which would be a better option.

-Goatskin vs Cowhide
+Goatskin vs. Cowhide

-Goatskin vs Sheepskin
+Goatskin vs. Sheepskin

-Goatskin vs Lambskin
+Goatskin vs. Lambskin

 Goatskin is much stronger, offering more rugged qualities than lambskin.
-However goatskin and lambskin have somewhat similar flexibility factors that sees them in a tie.
+However, goatskin and lambskin have somewhat similar flexibility factors that see them in a tie.
 Furthermore, goatskin is much heavier than lambskin and also offers much better insulation qualities than lambskin.

 Advantages and Disadvantages of Goatskin Leather